 When the cutting portion of the job is finished, you want to clean the area.
 You don't need a new shower.
 Instead, you can rinse dry or wipe yourself with a moist washcloth.
 The idea is to get all of the clipped hair so you won't itch all day.

 When you're clean, dry yourself thoroughly; usually, you can pat dry with a towel.
 Avoid vigorous towel drying.
 It will exacerbate skin irritation.

 When you are dry, follow up with a moisturizer.
 It's the most crucial tool in avoiding razor burn and itchiness.

 Your last step is to exfoliate the shaved area.
 Because you already moisturized, this will not be like sandpapering your tender skin.
 Instead, it's going to open the pores, remove dead skin and set you up for a healthy recovery from the shave.

 It turns out that pubic hair exists for a reason.
 It's not just there to snag in your zipper and ruin your day.
 It serves a few biological functions that are worth noting.
 For starters, pubic hair helps in the bedroom.
 It reduces the friction between two people when they are engaging in adult time.
 In the modern era, we can use lubes to compensate, but reducing friction is a valuable function of pubic hair.

 The hair also aids in natural hygiene.
 Pubic hair makes it harder for bacteria and other microbes to get to your man parts.
-That extra barrier can prevent infection (though nowhere near as well as condoms).
+That extra barrier can help avoid infection (though nowhere near as well as condoms).